 - 2 points for third or subsequent texting-while-driving violation of MCL 257.602b.
 (MCL 257.320a(1)(x))

 Unfortunately, these “penalties” for violating law are unjustifiably lenient and wildly disproportionate to the very real dangers that texting drivers pose to everyone else on our roads.

 Texting drivers are 23x more likely to cause a car accident than non-texting drivers.

 Plus, the science shows that texting drivers can be more dangerous and a bigger threat to people on the road than drunk drivers.

-Is a violation of the law considered a “primary” offense?
+Is violation of these laws considered a “primary” offense?

 Does the law address remote texter liability?